Skip to main content

 Geburtstag feiern

-Tip 4: Get through the summer in style with vintage sunglasses
+Tip 4: Stay stylish all summer long with vintage sunglasses

 Spanische Touristen in Berlin.
 Modelle: (weiblich) Tina Tabiei Razligh, (männlich) Ricardo Grijalva Russelmann

-The summer sun is shining at full power and you urgently need a pair of sunglasses, but you don't want just any sunglasses.
-You'll quickly find yourself in this situation if you've underestimated the Berlin sunshine.
-Brillovsky has specialised in trading in and refurbishing classic vintage sunglasses since 2004.
-The speciality: Brillovsky doesn't have a fixed location that you can just go to.
-The specialist retailer has a stall at the Flehmarkt und Wochenmarkt Boxhagener Platz and will provide you with glasses from the 1950s to the 1970s.
+The summer sun is beating down in full force and you desperately need a pair of sunglasses – but not just any old pair.
+You’ll soon find yourself in this situation if you’ve underestimated the Berlin sunshine.
+Since 2004, Brillovsky has specialised in trading and refurbishing classic vintage sunglasses.
+What makes it special is that Brillovsky doesn’t have a permanent shop you can just pop into.
+This specialist retailer has a stall at the flea market and weekly market on Boxhagener Platz, where you can find sunglasses from the 1950s to the 1970s.

 Brillovsky